MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-on-machine-group-v0.md

 **`TakeAppOfflineFlag`** - **Take App Offline**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to take the Web App offline by placing an app_offline.htm file in the root directory of the Web App before the sync operation begins.
+Selects the option to take the Web App offline by placing an app_offline.htm file in the root directory of the Web App before the sync operation begins.
 The file will be removed after the sync operation completes successfully.
 <!-- :::editable-content-end::: -->
 <br>